PROJECT: README

 Cons: writing to an

-that does not belong the current state will either involve an extra accessor (basically Alternative 1), or changing state (specificallyModel#setContext
+EntryBookthat does not belong the current state will either involve an extra accessor (basically Alternative 1), or changing state (specificallyModel#setContext), which is not robust.

 -